- Departments & Offices

 Mercury spills can be very hazardous and should be cleaned up as soon as possible.
 Mercury will vaporize slowly over time and can expose your family to toxic fumes for a very long time if not thoroughly cleaned up.

 Loudoun County does offer Household Hazardous Waste collection events eight times per year.
-The zip-top bag of recovered mercury, the cleanup tools and contaminated material should be taken to a Household Waste collection event.
+The zip-top bag of recovered mercury, the cleanup tools and contaminated material should be taken to a Household Hazardous Waste collection event.

 If you break a mercury-containing thermometer or a fluorescent bulb, including CFLs, (compact fluorescent lamps) in your home; please visit the Environmental Protection Agency website for guidelines for clean-up.